 Illinois can be a strong family destination because it offers both city-based and road-trip-friendly options.

 Springfield works well for families who want Abraham Lincoln history and educational stops.
-Route 66 can be fun for families who like roadside attractions, diners, and quirky photo stops.
+Route 66 can be fun for families who like roadside attractions, diners, murals, and quirky photo stops.
 Starved Rock and Southern Illinois offer outdoor weekends for families who want hiking, waterfalls, forests, and scenic views.

 Best Illinois Trips for Couples